YogeshRajNS/Gen_AI_RAG/README.md

 # 📚 RAG Document Search & Summarization System
+This README serves as both the technical documentation and detailed report as required by the interview assignment.

 A production-ready **Retrieval-Augmented Generation (RAG)** system that enables intelligent document search and AI-powered summarization using Google Gemini AI, with comprehensive evaluation metrics.